UAAP Season 81: Basketball

 The UAAP Season 81 Seniors' tournament basketball tournament began on September 8, 2018 at the Mall of Asia Arena.
 The tournament host was National University.
 Edmundo "Junel" Baculi and Antonio "Tonichi" Pujante were the tournament commissioner and assistant commissioner, respectively.
 The UAAP adopted FIBA rules on technicals, timeouts, among others.
 The primary playing venues were the Mall of Asia Arena and the Smart Araneta Coliseum.
-The Filoil Flying V Centre and the Ynares Center Antipolo served as the alternate venues when the MOA Arena and Araneta Coliseum were unavailable. the University Athletic Association of the Philippines (UAAP) tapped the services of its own exclusive group of referees in Season 81.
+The Filoil Flying V Centre and the Ynares Center Antipolo served as the alternate venues when the MOA Arena and Araneta Coliseum were unavailable. the University Athletic Association of the Philippines (UAAP) (UAAP) (UAAP) tapped the services of its own exclusive group of referees in Season 81.